End-Fed wires for NVIS

 For NVIS we want maximum radiation straight up, and a vertical wire won’t provide the desired pattern.
 We need the bulk of the radiation from the antenna to be horizontally polarized.
 Two common methods are a sloping wire, or an “inverted L antenna”:

-The simplest such antenna is simply 1/4 wavelength long.
+The simplest such antenna is simply a mostly horizontal wire 1/4 wavelength long.
 There will be some vertically polarized radiation, but it can provide a good match without needing a tuner.
 Such a wire can be clipped to an HF mobile mount, or even to a VHF 1/4 wave whip, as long as it has a good ground connection.
 (Mag mounts do not work well.)

 Longer wires will work somewhat better, up to 3/4 wavelength or so, where the pattern starts breaking up and you may get an overhead null.
 A 3/4 wave wire often can be used without a tuner, or with a tuner that only matches up to a 3 : 1 SWR.

 For the inverted L, there will be vertically polarized radiation from the vertical wire, but especially if the top is longer than 1/4 wavelength, it should still work well.
-The vertical wire can be supported by a light weight mast.
+The vertical wire can be supported by a light weight mast, and the far end can slope down towards the ground if necessary.

-The ends of the bent wire can be at ground level, using a single support, or elevated with a vertical feed wire.
+The ends of the bent wire can be elevated with a vertical feed wire, or at ground level with the wires sloping down.
+In the latter case, the wires can form two of the guys for a single support mast.
 It is about 1/4 wavelength on 160m, so it has high current in the vertical wire, giving some vertical polarization, but should provide adequate performance.
 That also means that the wire length is close to a multiple of 1/2 wavelength on 80m and 40m, which may be outside the range of some tuners: you can make the wire somewhat longer or shorter as needed to allow the tuner to match it on all bands of interest.
 The precise dimensions are not critical.

 The dimensions for the Dinkum Square are about the maximum for NVIS operation on 40m, and the pattern gets a bit lumpy.
 Smaller sizes will work – dimensions are not critical (as long as the tuner can match it).
 Again, the ends can be at ground level, and if it is made a bit shorter you can angle the end wires to serve as guys for the two supports for the middle wire (with just two additional guy ropes on the opposite side.)